Kneeling: Christianity

 The history of kneeling and prostration have always been a sign of worship in Christianity.
-Passages in the Bible also show that kneeling is preferred over other forms of prayer.
-It is also mentioned in the New Testament that “And whenever you pray, do not be like the hypocrites; for they love to stand and pray in the synagogues”.
+Passages in the Bible show that kneeling is preferred over other forms of prayer.
+It is mentioned in the New Testament that "whenever you pray, do not be like the hypocrites; for they love to stand and pray in the synagogues".
 The origin of this practice is within Sacred Scripture, which states: "Therefore God also highly exalted Him and gave Him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth" (NRSV).

 Some churches may use a kneeler in frequented areas in order to indicate where to kneel as well as provide some level of comfort during the prayer.

 Marriage

 Proposals

 Kneeling is the position often associated with traditional, Western marriage proposals.
 This position typically involves the person proposing kneeling with one knee on the ground, a position sometimes referred to as genuflecting, holding an engagement ring up to the person being proposed to.
 Kneeling in a public space in front of an apparent significant other often suggests a forthcoming proposal, and kneeling is indeed typically the expected position when proposing publicly.

 While kneeling is considered a traditional style of proposing, there is little consensus on its historical origins, and it in fact appears to be a fairly modern custom.
 Connections have been made to kneeling in European feudal society, in which kneeling before a lord suggested servitude and surrender.
 Medieval imagery sometimes depicted a knight kneeling before a lady in an act of courtly love, suggesting kneeling as a form of romantic expression was similar to the submission given to lords.
 Kneeling during a marriage proposal has been suggested as a similar form of submission.